mackhendricks/k8s-external-vault/README.md

 3) Have permissions to enable the k8s auth method on your test Vault server and the ability to set up a policy.

+4) Download and add this application into your Artifactory: https://hub.docker.com/r/burtlo/devwebapp-ruby

 ## Installing with Internet Access